- Article date: 3Q2013.

 - Carrier-Sense Time Division, Multiple Access (CSTDMA)

-In units using SOTDMA and RATDMA algorithms, the receiver listens simultaneously to both AIS VHF channels and makes a map of all the time slots on the composite VHF data link (VDL).
+In AIS transponders using the SOTDMA and RATDMA algorithms, the receiver listens simultaneously to both AIS VHF channels and makes a map of all the time slots on the composite VHF data link (VDL).
 Some AIS messages are longer than others, and require more than a one single time slot in the VDL.
 The unit uses the slot map to locate the needed number of adjacent, free times slots in which to send its complete message, and sends its message when that set of slots rolls around.
 This is ideal for many applications because it does not require reservation of slots by a base station.
 Thus, the schema is not dependent on base stations (not many base stations in the open ocean).
 Class “A” shipboard AIS uses SOTDMA.
 Class “B” AIS uses CSTDMA.

 In the TDMA schema, SOTDMA units receive priority in time slot allocation, so Class “A” AIS is guaranteed an assigned time slot.
 Class “B” CSTDMA units listen for the absence of a signal on the transmit frequency on a slot-by-slot basis.
 The absence of a signal in any given time slot implies that the time slot is available.
 If available, any Class “B” CSTDMA unit can “jump in” and transmit its message.
 However, CSTDMA is a “free-for-all” schema; if only one Class “B” unit transmits during a free time slot, that message will be heard throughout the system.
 If, however, two or more Class “B” units transmit at the same time, the result is known as a message “collision.”
 In high traffic density locations, message collisions can result in lost messages.
 Delivery of Class “B” messages is not guaranteed in the TDMA system schema.